MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description
 This repository is based on the EV Thermal Management model published by MathWorks (Simscape).
 It contains a model of a battery electric vehicle (BEV) with a thermal management system.
 This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

-Developed a Heat Pump co-simulation framework for a Battery Electric Vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
-Simulating the entire refrigerant system in GT-SUITE and coupling it with Simulink can lead to more accurate results.
+Developed a heat pump co-simulation framework for a battery electric vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
+The full refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.

 In this project, due to CPU limitations, only the compressor was modeled.
 One of the main challenges in this co-simulation was handling the time-step mismatch between the two models.
 The compressor model was developed and simulated in GT-SUITE.

 ### Refrigerant System